Heidi Li Feldman

-Heidi Li Feldman is an American professor of law at Georgetown Law.
+Heidi Li Feldman is an American professor of law emerita at Georgetown Law.
 Her areas of research are torts, ethics, political philosophy, and legal theory.
 She is an elected member of the American Law Institute.

 Education

 Feldman attended Brown University where she received a Bachelor of Arts in 1986.
 In 1990, she earned a Juris Doctor from University of Michigan Law School.
 While in law school, Feldman worked as an associate editor and article editor of the Michigan Law Review.
 She was a member of the Order of the Coif.
 Feldman completed a doctorate in philosophy from University of Michigan in 1993.
 Her 1993 dissertation was titled Legal judgement, thick concepts, and objectivity.
 Feldman's doctoral advisor was Peter Railton.